GrigoriJasnovidov/password_manager/readme.txt

 functions forces the password to be almost random sequence of numbers and letters a-f.
 A line containing alias, url, login and generated password is added to password.gpwd file, while encrypted master-key is saved in master-key.gpwd file.
-The cryptography part is based on cryptography and hashlib packages and graphical interface relies on CustomTkinter pacakege.
+The cryptography part is based on cryptography and hashlib packages and graphical interface relies on CustomTkinter package.

 Buttons:

 1. "Exit" - quit application.
-2. "Clear" - clear all ouputs frames.
+2. "Clear" - clear all outputs.
 3. "Decrypt Passwords" - decrypt and show all passwords.
 Master-key is neccessary for this operation.
 4. "Add Password" - add a new password.
 To add a new password user must fill alias, url and login forms before clicking on this button.
 The password will be automatically generated given url,